christofjans/christofjans/README.md

+Hi,

+My name is Christof Jans.
 I am a software developer.
 Here are some of the things I'm interested in:

 * C#
 * ASP.NET